raptech-jp/OpenPachiSlot-Server/README.md

     POSTGRES_PORT=5432
     POSTGRES_DB=DATABASE_NAME
     GO_PORT=8080
+    VUE_PORT=8081
     ```

-3. **Docker Compose:**
+3. **Docker Compose Setup:**

-    The `docker-compose.yml` file is set up to create two services:
+    The `docker-compose.yml` file configures three services:

+    - `vue-app`: A Vue.js application for the front-end interface.
-    - `go`: The main Go server.
+    - `go`: The main Go server for the backend.
     - `postgres`: A PostgreSQL database.

-    To start the services, run:
+    To start all
     ```
     docker-compose up --build
     ```